Kalen-W/MART491-GameStudio/project1/ReadMe.md

 #### Attacking With A Unit:
 To attack with a unit, first insure the target is within the unit's attack range, next you must click the target to highlight it, and then either right click it, or click the "Attack" button at the bottom of the screen.

+#### Camera Movement:
+To pan the camera view, simply hold down the right mouse button and move the mouse.

 <br />